caronv3030/github-notes/README.md

 * Web Service: you can basically do git things, on a server, on a website
 * A website where you can do projects that have a version control on them
 * Github kind of funs the Git software behind the scenes
 * You would need to sign in, having a account to having to be able to do anything
+* clone= make a copy of entire repo from remote to local
+* commit= snapshot of changes
+* push= send commits from local to remote
+* pull= receive commits from remote to local

 ### Repo